-Thinking Globally Understanding Society Performing and Interpreting the Arts Thinking Historically
+Thinking Globally Understanding Society Working Artistically Thinking Historically

 Although not guaranteed, some years a qualified course may satisfy two of these Common Inquiries GE requirements, making it possible to satisfy all four of these GE requirements.

 In addition, one or two elective courses may be offered.